 Prior to 2008, the leading cause of non-natural death among Missouri's children had been motor vehicle crashes.
-The leading causes of non-natural death in children under the age of one year have been accidental suffocation/strangulation and homicide; however, due to more thorough investigations and reviews, accidental suffocation/strangulation is identified in about as many infant deaths, as the number of motor vehicle crashes as the two leading causes of all non-natural death among Missouri's children.
+The leading causes of non-natural death in children under the age of one year have been accidental suffocation/strangulation and homicide; however, investigations and CFRP has revealed that accidental suffocation/strangulation account for more child injury deaths than motor vehicle crashes, making them the two primary causes of non-natural deaths among Missouri children.